[Apple Macintosh before System 7]

 The earliest references to "Macintosh System Software" are in the Read Me documents on the System 4.0 Finder 5.4 and System 4.1 Finder 5.5 disks.
 The first named and numbered release was Macintosh System Software 5.0 (System 4.2 Finder 6.0).
 For more details on these developments, see my notes on software releases.

-The "System Software" numbers used in Apple Knowledge Base article TA31885 are based on a series of CDs that first appeared in May 1989 at the Worldwide Developers' Conference, where Apple Developer Group distributed a "Developer Helper" disc called Phil and Dave's Excellent CD (published in two volumes: a pre-release version for the conference and a later release version), authored by Dogcow Productions (Moof!).* Another disc came bundled with Apple's quarterly technical journal, develop, which launched in January 1990.
-Both of these early CDs include disk images for early system software versions numbered 0.1, 0.3, 0.5, 0.7, 1.0, 1.1, 2.0, and 2.0.1.
+The "System Software" numbers used in Apple Knowledge Base article TA31885 are based on a series of CDs that first appeared in May 1989 at the Worldwide Developers' Conference, where Apple Developer Group distributed a "Developer Helper" disc called Phil and Dave's Excellent CD (published in two volumes: a pre-release version for the conference and a later release version), authored by Dogcow Productions (Moof!).* A similar disc came bundled with Apple's quarterly technical journal, develop, which launched in January 1990.
+Both of these early CDs include and archive of disk images for early system software versions numbered 0.1, 0.3, 0.5, 0.7, 1.0, 1.1, 2.0, and 2.0.1.
 These disk images are a jumble, full of omissions and repetitions.

 How did this scheme come about?
 Apple started using version numbers on Macintosh disks in January 1986.
 You can see them by selecting the disk or mounted disk image in the Finder and using File > Get Info to view the comments.
 They were the version number of the named disk.
 They were also used on the labels of the update disks Apple sent to dealers (an example is shown below), to distinguish between them.
 Apple Developer Group and/or Dogcow Productions used these disk version numbers as "System Software" version numbers.
 Looking at the disk version numbers (in parentheses below), you can see how they came to result in the problems on the developer CDs and the errors in the Knowledge Base.